-In this subsection, we compare our NACF with the state-of-the-art methods including RecNet \cite{wang2018reconstruction} which reconstructs the visual features from hidden states of the decoder, SibNet \cite{liu2018sibnet} which utilizes a two-branch architecture to collaboratively encode contents and semantic information, STAT \cite{yan2019stat} which utilizes spatio-temporal attention mechanism, GRU-EVE \cite{aafaq2019spatio} which captures spatio-temporal dynamics by applying Short Fourier Transform, POS-CG \cite{wang2019controllable} which uses the global syntactic part-of-speech information during decoding, MARN \cite{pei2019memory} which leverages memory network to capture the multiple visual context information of a word across videos, and MAD-SAP \cite{huang2020image} which predicts a concise set of attributes at each decoding step.
-All these methods are based on AR decoding.

-As shown in Table \ref{tab:MSVD_MSRVTT}, our proposed NACF achieves the best performance across all metrics on both MSVD and MSR-VTT datasets, which is mainly beneficial from the proposed coarse-to-fine captioning procedure.
-Since we opt for the same type of features as MARN and similar features as MAD-SAP (it uses image features extracted from ResNet-152 whereas we use ResNet-101), fair comparisons between these two methods with our NACF can be guaranteed.
-Notably, our NACF achieves significant improvement on CIDEr-D, e.g., a relative improvement of 4.4\% on MSVD compared with MARN while 6.0\% on MSR-VTT compared with MAD-SAP.
+The quantitative results in Table \ref{tab:MSVD_MSRVTT} illustrate that our NACF achieves state-of-the-art performance on both MSVD and MSR-VTT datasets, which is mainly beneficial from the proposed coarse-to-fine captioning procedure.
+Since we opt for the same type of features as MARN and similar features as MAD-SAP and STG-KD, fair comparisons between these methods and our approach can be guaranteed.
+Notably, our NACF achieves significant improvement on CIDEr-D, \textit{e.g.}, a relative improvement of 3.5\% on MSVD compared with STG-KD while 6.0\% on MSR-VTT compared with MAD-SAP.
 As the CIDEr-D metric is to punish the often-seen but uninformative n-grams in the dataset, the superior performance on CIDEr-D indicates that our NACF can capture more scene-related keywords from videos.
 It is noteworthy that our NACF is slightly worse than STG-KD on the METEOR metric in MSVD, which is because the latter learn spatio-temporal object interactions well in a small dataset with few portions of animations \cite{pan2020spatio}.